wert322/HappyLifeGame/README.md

             - Allows you entrance into a prestigious university (Stanford)
         2. Can't trust men card
             - Prevents the player from marrying guys
+- Possible problems to consider
+    1. Landing on a child square without being married
+    2. Landing on married square if you are already married
+    3. If you obtain a "Distrusts men" card but there are no other female players
+    4. There is nobody available to marry